i-vetrov/InvaNode/README.md

 Edit options.js to set up database connection and some site description.

+Use invanode.sql to create empty database with user "admin" and password "admin"

 ## More information

 Visit [invanode.org](http://www.invanode.org) website to read some news and get help.